rombachuk/cloudant-performancecollector/documentation/Overview.md

 This can mean :

 * increasing the resource levels of metrics from per-database to per-database-endpoint (proxydata or clientdata)
+* investigating using bodylevel onetime scripts (bodydata) and Traffic Detail dashboards
 * increasing the collection rate from per-day to per-hour or per-minute (volumedata)

 Dashboards are available to support these types of investigation.